 Teenage stress: what is it?

-Stress is the way your body responds to challenges and gets you ready to face them with attention, energy and strength.
+Stress is the way your body responds to challenges or difficult situations and gets you ready to face them with attention, energy and strength.
 When you feel you can cope with these challenges, stress gets you ready for action and gives you the motivation to get things done.

 Signs of teenage stress

 Signs of stress in teenagers can show up in their behaviour, emotions, body and thinking.

 If your child is stressed, you might see some changes in your child’s behaviour.
 For example, your child might:

 - not want to take part in activities they usually enjoy, refuse to go to school, or not do as well at school